Flaque/react-mutate/README.md

 The API will probably change a lot.
 This project could be abandoned entirely.
 North Korea could invade France.
 We could discover flying pigs in a cave somewhere. 🐷✈️ You never know what's gonna happen.

+### Double Disclaimer
+A lot of the recent strategies for implementing this have been heavily inspired by how [Hyper](https://github.com/zeit/hyper) does it's extensions (since they also use HOC's as an extension strategy).
+Hyper is super cool and you should really check it out!

 ## Install

 ### With yarn